muratk3n/thirdwave/en/tweets/2020/week18d.md

 I was thinking M4A a good compromise solution for affordable and humane care but maybe UK method is even better (all health is managed directly by gov, reports to PM).
-Johnson keeps saying how they work hard to flatten the curve bcz "we had to prevent out NHS from being overwhelmed" - now that's a thing a politician can observe and optimize on, bcz it is directly under their purview in UK, which turns out something useful for the populace at large.
+Johnson keeps saying how they work hard to flatten the curve bcz "we had to prevent our NHS from being overwhelmed" - now that's a thing a politician can observe and optimize on, bcz it is directly under their purview in UK, which turns out something useful for the populace at large.
 It is always good to